qiangning/StructTempRel-EMNLP17/README.md

 # Prerequisites
 - Have [maven](https://maven.apache.org/install.html) installed in your system
+- Have [Gurobi6.5.2](http://www.gurobi.com/downloads/gurobi-optimizer) installed in your system and have env var `GUROBI_HOME` setup in your path
 - Run `sh scripts/mvn_install.sh` in your terminal to install the jar dependencies

 # Reproduce EMNLP Results